-Dr. Haijun Zhao joined SMIC in October of 2010, has 25 years of experience in semiconductor operations and technology development.
-Ph.D. in wireless from the University of TsingHua, and MBA from University of Chicago.
-A states “Thousand Person Plan” distinguished expert and the National Integrated Circuit promotion committee members of China.
+Dr. Haijun Zhao joined SMIC in October of 2010, and has 25 years of experience in semiconductor operations and technology development.
+He has a Ph.D. in wireless from the University of TsingHua, an MBA from University of Chicago, and is a part of the National Integrated Circuit promotion committee members of China.

 Yiming Zhu is Chairman and Chief Executive Officer of ChangXin Memory Technologies, Inc. (CXMT).

 Prior to joining CXMT, Yiming was Chief Executive Officer of GigaDevice Semiconductor Inc. (GigaDevice), which he founded in 2005 and soon became a leading player in the global NOR Flash market.
 He brought innovative minds and passion to the company to develop products empowering various smart applications.
 Currently, he also serves as Chairman of GigaDevice.

 Yiming is widely credited as a pioneer in China’s memory industry.
 He has participated in a number of key R&D projects in China and filed more than 50 patents at home and abroad.
 Yiming has also won numerous honors and awards, including the “Innovator of the Year” by Global Sources and the “IC Design Leader of the Year in China” by China Semiconductor Industry Association IC Design Branch in 2013.